About the NORSE Institute

 Why We Began

-Her goal was simple but ambitious: to make sure no family has to face NORSE or FIRES without answers, support, or hope for better treatment.
+As Executive Director, she has motivated families, clinicians and basic scientists to work together to solve the puzzle of this devastating syndrome.
+Her goal is simple but ambitious: to make sure no family has to face NORSE or FIRES without support or hope for better treatment.